APEX GOLD WILDLIFE SAFARIS

 WHAT ISSUES CONCERNING MY HEALTH ARE THERE?

 Generally speaking, no special vaccinations or inoculations are required coming into South Africa.
-We hunt mainly in a Malaria free environment except for our Malala Lodge up in the most Northern part, and if the need arises to move into a malaria area, you will be informed well in advance.
-Tap water is safe through most of the country, but some visitors prefer to drink the many excellent local bottled or imported mineral waters that are readily available.
+We hunt mainly in a Malaria free environment.
+Tap water coming from the wells are generally safe for human consumption, but some visitors prefer to drink the many excellent local bottled or imported mineral waters that are readily available.

-Sleeping pills are highly recommended.
-With the change in time zones and jet lag, you`re body will require two or more days in Africa to adapt.
+Sleeping pills are recommended, especially for the first night or two.
+With the change in time zones and jet lag, your body will require two or more days in Africa to adapt.
 The African sun can be dangerous, so wear a hat and use the right sun block.
 Sunglasses are always a good thing to have

 Best calibre for plains game

-I consider the 30-06 and 308 as the best all-round calibres for hunting plains game in Africa.
-The 30-06 and 308 has a proven track record, ammunition is readily available in South Africa and it is just a sweet shooting calibres.
-This does not mean we do not have confidence in any other calibres.
-On the contrary, other calibres like the 270 (which I use on every thing), 7 mm Rem Mag, 7 mm-08, 300 Win Mag and others have all been used with big success on our African hunting safaris.
+I consider the 30-06 and 308 as the best all-round calibers for hunting plains game in Africa.
+The 30-06 and 308 has proven track records, ammunition is readily available in South Africa, and they are just sweet shooting calibers.
+This does not mean we do not have confidence in any other calibers.
+On the contrary, other calibers like the 270 (which I use on everything), 7 mm Rem Mag, 7 mm-08, 300 Win Mag and others have all been used with big success on our African hunting safaris.

 With that goes good quality bullets also.
-No use having a good rifle and your ammo cant do the job.
-Barnes x is probably my favorite
+No use having a good rifle and your ammo can't do the job.
+Barnes x is probably my favorite, but Norma has also proven itself time and again.
+It is important to have the right kind of ammunition for the right animal and the right situation.

 What about bringing a rifle or shotgun